elliottohara/ltjjc_v2/Readme.md

 ## Terraform
 The build script allows you to run arbitrary terraform commands like so. `./build.sh tf <command> <args>`.
 For example `./build.sh show` would show all the resources that exist.

-## TODO Stuff
-* Still need local SSL.
-FB js sdk requires it, so might as well set it up, since I wanna use FB graph stuff on the page.